equinor/fmu-ensemble/docs/concepts.rst

 VirtualRealization
 ^^^^^^^^^^^^^^^^^^

-A virtual realization is typically a ScratchRealization that has lost its knowledge of the original data on disk.
+A `VirtualRealization` is typically a `ScratchRealization` that has lost its knowledge of the original data on disk.
 The object only knows of the data that was internalized, and the main access function is `get_df()`.
 Another typical source for a virtual realization is a